metio/terraform-provider-k8s/docs/data-sources/karpenter_sh_node_pool_v1beta1_manifest.md

 Optional:

-- `budgets` (Attributes List) Budgets is a list of Budgets.If there are multiple active budgets, Karpenter usesthe most restrictive value.
-If left undefined,this will default to one budget with a value to 10%. (see [below for nested schema](#nestedatt--spec--disruption--budgets))
+- `budgets` (Attributes List) Budgets is a list of Budgets.
+If there are multiple active budgets, Karpenter uses the most restrictive value.
+If left undefined, this will default to one budget with a value to 10%. (see [below for nested schema](#nestedatt--spec--disruption--budgets))
-- `consolidate_after` (String) ConsolidateAfter is the duration the controller will waitbefore attempting to terminate nodes that are underutilized.Refer to ConsolidationPolicy for how underutilization is considered.
+- `consolidate_after` (String) ConsolidateAfter is the duration the controller will wait before attempting to terminate nodes that are underutilized.
+Refer to ConsolidationPolicy for how underutilization is considered.
-- `consolidation_policy` (String) ConsolidationPolicy describes which nodes Karpenter can disrupt through its consolidationalgorithm.
+- `consolidation_policy` (String) ConsolidationPolicy describes which nodes Karpenter can disrupt through its consolidation algorithm.
 This policy defaults to 'WhenUnderutilized' if not specified
-- `expire_after` (String) ExpireAfter is the duration the controller will waitbefore terminating a node, measured from when the node is created.
-Thisis useful to implement features like eventually consistent node upgrade,memory leak protection, and disruption testing.
+- `expire_after` (String) ExpireAfter is the duration the controller will wait before terminating a node, measured from when the node is created.
+This is useful to implement features like eventually consistent node upgrade, memory leak protection, and disruption testing.

 <a id="nestedatt--spec--disruption--budgets"></a>
 ### Nested Schema for `spec.disruption.budgets`

 Required:

-- `nodes` (String) Nodes dictates the maximum number of NodeClaims owned by this NodePoolthat can be terminating at once.
-This is calculated by counting nodes thathave a deletion timestamp set, or are actively being deleted by Karpenter.This field is required when specifying a budget.This cannot be of type intstr.IntOrString since kubebuilder doesn't support patternchecking for int nodes for IntOrString nodes.Ref: https://github.com/kubernetes-sigs/controller-tools/blob/55efe4be40394a288216dab63156b0a64fb82929/pkg/crd/markers/validation.go#L379-L388
+- `nodes` (String) Nodes dictates the maximum number of NodeClaims owned by this NodePool that can be terminating at once.
+This is calculated by counting nodes that have a deletion timestamp set, or are actively being deleted by Karpenter.
+This field is required when specifying a budget.
+This cannot be of type intstr.IntOrString since kubebuilder doesn't support pattern checking for int nodes for IntOrString nodes.
+Ref: https://github.com/kubernetes-sigs/controller-tools/blob/55efe4be40394a288216dab63156b0a64fb82929/pkg/crd/markers/validation.go#L379-L388

 Optional:

-- `duration` (String) Duration determines how long a Budget is active since each Schedule hit.Only minutes and hours are accepted, as cron does not work in seconds.If omitted, the budget is always active.This is required if Schedule is set.This regex has an optional 0s at the end since the duration.String() always addsa 0s at the end.
+- `duration` (String) Duration determines how long a Budget is active since each Schedule hit.
+Only minutes and hours are accepted, as cron does not work in seconds.
+If omitted, the budget is always active.
+This is required if Schedule is set.
+This regex has an optional 0s at the end since the duration.String() always adds a 0s at the end.
-- `schedule` (String) Schedule specifies when a budget begins being active, followingthe upstream cronjob syntax.
-If omitted, the budget is always active.Timezones are not supported.This field is required if Duration is set.
+- `schedule` (String) Schedule specifies when a budget begins being active, following the upstream cronjob syntax.
+If omitted, the budget is always active.
+Timezones are not supported.
+This field is required if Duration is set.